Guruprasadnpk/imageshare/ReadMe.md

 # Functionality of the application

 This application will allow creating/removing/updating/fetching Image items.
-Each Image item can have an attachment image.
+Each Image item has an attachment image and a thumbnail image.
 The home page lists all the images published by the users and once logged in each user has access to create/delete/publish images.

 # ImageShare items